"Welcome to Team Fortress 2. After 9 years in development, hopefully it would have been worth the wait."

 - Duke Nukem 3D (1996) and Duke Nukem Forever (2011) — 15 years.
 There were a few games that played differently a few years after 3D, however.
 What makes Duke Nukem Forever so infamous in this regard is the fact that the unlike most titles listed here, the game was in active development the entire time!

 - Super Ghouls 'n Ghosts (1991) and Ultimate Ghosts 'n Goblins (2006) — 15 years.
-Not counting the Wonderswan game Capcom licensed to Bandai, the Game Boy Advance port of Super, or the Gargoyle's Quest spin-off series with Firebrand (aka Red Arremer).
+Not counting the WonderSwan game Capcom licensed to Bandai, the Game Boy Advance port of Super, or the Gargoyle's Quest spin-off series.

 - Pilotwings 64 (1996) and Pilotwings Resort (2011) — 15 years.

 - Super Punch-Out!!
 (1994) and Punch-Out!!
 (2009) — 15 years.